 Preventing Frozen Pipes

-We still have a good four to six weeks of cold weather ahead of us—and as you know, central New Jersey can see brutally low temperatures.
+We still have a good four to six weeks of cold weather ahead of us—and as you know, New Jersey can see brutally low temperatures.
 Unfortunately, many people’s lives (here and across the country) are disrupted every winter by frozen pipes.
 To avoid a devastating and expensive ordeal, we suggest using these tips on how to prevent frozen pipes in your home this winter.

 How Can You Keep Your Pipes from Freezing?